alipniczkij/binder/README.md

 If you want to subscribe your channel to notifications for a specific project (for example, your_group/binder), you need to check whether there is a webhook on the group to which the project belongs.
 If there is a webhook for group, then you do NOT need to add a webhook for the project.
 If you add a webhook to the project as well as group, notifications will be duplicated in all channels

-- /unbsubscribe {group or project name}
+- /unbsubscribe {group or project name 1 or more}

   Unsubscribes your channel/chat from notifications for the specified group or project